 There’s only one way to eternal life and it’s through the only way God provided—His Son Jesus Christ.
-But even knowing and embracing that truth, we can still be falsely assured that we have the Son of God and that we’re on the way to eternal life yet headed for destruction, “Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it” (Mat 7:14).
+But even knowing and embracing that truth, we can still be falsely assured that we have the Son yet truly headed for destruction, “Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it” (Mat 7:14).

-The popular gospel message preached today is that we have the Son if we’ve confessed Him as Lord and believe some facts about Him—essentially that salvation is by faith or belief in Him.
+The popular gospel message preached today is that we have the Son if we have confessed Him as Lord and believe some facts about Him—essentially that salvation is by faith or belief in Him.
 But the true saving gospel is the message the Son Himself preached to the world.
 It matters not what millions or even billions of people say but only what one Person said.
-What He said is the truth and the final word and He told us what we must do to have Him and eternal life.
+What He said is the truth and the final word.
+He told us what we must do to have Him and eternal life.
 We must listen to Him.

 Now, the latter half of this writing isn’t intended to give inordinate attention to the devil but is simply addressing necessary issues so that we’re not ignorant of his devices.
 The more covertly he’s allowed to operate under the radar without detection, the more successful he is.
 Therefore, our souls depend on discussing and recognizing his sinister activity so that we won’t fall prey to him.